 cultivating rich coffee harvests.

-ISTANBUL Istanbul was introduced to coffee in 1555 during the reign of Sultan
+Istanbul was introduced to coffee in 1555 during the reign of Sultan

 Suleiman the Magnificent by Özdemir Pasha, the Ottoman Governor of